vctr-dev/Resume/Resume.md

 A software developer with a keen eye for improving developer's productivity and software reliability through tools and design patterns.
 Experienced in leading, building, and maintaining both web and mobile applications.

 Some notable achievements include:
-- Integrated linting tools into continuous integration to reduce syntax and merge conflict errors
+- Led teams to build keynote features in the web application.
-- Built libraries to reduce boilerplate code and introduce design patterns to other developers
+- Integrated linting tools into continuous integration to reduce bugs.
-- Led teams to build keynote features in the web application
+- Built libraries to reduce boilerplate code and integrate design patterns.

 ## Stack